 While the FDA does not know how many applications will be submitted by Sept.
 9, there are more than 400 million deemed products listed with the FDA, that is, products for which the FDA has regulatory oversight.

-Manufacturers of cigars, pipe tobacco, electronic cigarettes, vapor products, hookahs, alternative nicotine products and heated tobacco products introduced after Feb.
-15, 2007, were required to file substantial equivalence (SE) or PMTA marketing authorization requests by Sept.
+Manufacturers of cigars, pipe tobacco, electronic cigarettes, vapor products, hookahs, alternative nicotine products and heated tobacco products introduced between Feb.
+15, 2007, and Aug.
+8, 2016, were required to file substantial equivalence (SE) or PMTA marketing authorization requests by Sept.
 9. The deadline was originally May 12, 2020, but the FDA provided more time due to the COVID-19 pandemic.

 So far, the FDA has received applications for about 2,000 deemed products, of which about 40% have been resolved.